Ryan2065/MSGraphCmdlets/README.md

   MS Graph here as cmdlets.

 ### Current Functions
+1. Get-GraphAuthenticationToken
-1. Get-GraphUsers
+2. Get-GraphUsers
-2. Get-GraphGroups
+3. Get-GraphGroups
-3. New-GraphUser
+4. New-GraphUser

 ## To Do
 This is project is still new so there is a lot to do!